-The main measured historical datasets available for the MarinDSM model validation were individual reservoir storage for MMWD's seven reservoirs, and historical imported water volumes.
-MMWD historical storage and historical imported water volumes are presented in this section, other measured historical timeseries comparisons for model validation like water treatment and Lagunitas creek flow comparisons are presented under Appendix B.
+The model validation period chosen was from October 2009 to December 2020.
+This time period was selected as a representative recent operation period for which actual Marin Water system demands and historical reservoir inflows were available.
+The main measured historical datasets available for the MarinDSM model validation were individual reservoir storage for Marin Water's seven reservoirs, and historical imported water volumes.
+Marin Water historical storage and historical imported water volumes are presented in this section, other measured historical timeseries comparisons for model validation like water treatment and Lagunitas Creek flow comparisons are presented under Appendix B.

-Figure 4 shows the comparison of total MMWD system storage between MarinDSM and measured values.
-It is noteworthy mention that MarinDSM can use the latest bathymetric information available from 2017, which states that the maximum system storage is 78,384 AF, but can also use the historical maximum storage pre 2017 survey, which estimated maximum storage at 79,566 AF.
+Figure 4 shows the comparison of total Marin Water system storage between MarinDSM and measured values.
+It is noteworthy to mention that MarinDSM can use the latest bathymetric information available from 2017, which states that the maximum system storage is 78,384 AF, but can also use the historical maximum storage pre-2017 survey, which estimated maximum storage at 79,566 AF.
 The model validation was executed with pre-2017 survey capacity so that model storage could be compared against historical storage data.
-Model presented excellent correlation between historical and modeled MMWD storage (R-squared coefficient of 0.97) with good representation of storage filling (as a function of time series inputs) and storage releases (as a function of model rules to provide flows to demands, environmental requirements, and spills).
-The strong comparison between total model versus historical storage, including the good replication of the most recent 2020 drought period, indicates that the rules programmed in the MarinDSM capture the main system operation of the reservoirs, and that these rules could be tested under different reservoir inflow conditions.
+The model results presented excellent correlation between historical and simulated Marin Water combined storage (R-squared coefficient of 0.97) with good representation of storage operations.
+The strong comparison between total model versus historical storage, including the good replication of the most recent 2020 drought period, indicates that the rules and assumptions included in the MarinDSM capture the main system operation of the reservoirs and that these rules could be tested under different reservoir inflow conditions.
 The model simulations extending beyond 2022 use the most current 2017 storage capacity values.

 Figure 4.
-MMWD total storage comparison between model results and measured storage for model validation period
+Marin Water total storage comparison between model results and measured storage for model validation period

-Historical MMWD imported water amounts were also available for fiscal years 1997 to 2022, however, MMWD actual demands were available only until December 2020 (incomplete fiscal year 2021 from July 2020 to June 2021).
-Figure 5 shows the comparison between the model estimates of imported water to MMWD versus actual imported water for the fiscal years that a comparison could be done.
-Although there wasn't a strict fixed historical rule followed by

-MMWD to import water from Sonoma Water, the rules established by the Fourth Amended Offpeak Water Supply Agreement, 2015 included in the model, plus the general rule that MMWD will request additional imported water if MMWD's total surface storage drops below 55,000 AF, offer a good correlation with the historical imported water volumes.
-The 55,000 AF is an empirical rule based on past imported water patterns, MMWD requested more than the minimum take and pay mostly on years that MMWD's storage reach volumes below 55,000 AF.
+Historical Marin Water imported water volumes were also available for fiscal years 1997 to 2022.
+Model simulated imported water was compared to the historical data.
+Figure 5 shows the comparison between the model estimates of imported water to Marin Water and actual imported water for the overlapping fiscal years.
+Although a fixed historical rule for importing Sonoma Water does not exist, the rules established by the Fourth Amended Offpeak Water Supply Agreement, 2015 included in the model and the general rule that Marin Water will request additional imported water if Marin Water's total surface storage drops below 55,000 AF, offered a good correlation with the historical imported water volumes.
+The 55,000 AF is an empirical rule based on past imported water patterns.
+Historically when Marin combined storage fell below this storage level, Marin Water requested more than the minimum take or pay of Sonoma Water supply.
 Currently the district does not have a written rule that specifies how much should be imported every year.

-MMWD can currently import a maximum of 14,300 AFY and minimal 5,300 AFY (take or pay) from Sonoma Water based on current agreement (Fourth Amended Offpeak Water Supply Agreement, 2015).
+Marin Water can currently import a maximum of 14,300 AFY and minimum 5,300 AFY (take or pay) from Sonoma Water based on current agreement (Fourth Amended Offpeak Water Supply Agreement, 2015).

 Figure 5.
-Comparison of total historical MMWD's imported water versus MarinDSM estimates (Model Historical Run)
+Comparison of total historical Marin Water's imported water versus MarinDSM estimates (Model Historical Run)